The connection between representation theory and Schubert calculus: Introduction

 The relation between Schubert calculus and the multiplication of Schur polynomials has been investigated before by Horrocks \cite{H} and Carrell \cite{Ca}.
 Although the approach in \cite{H} is closest to the one here, the main ideas go back to the fundamental works of Chern \cite{Ch1}, Weil \cite{W}, and H.\ Cartan \cite{Car}.
 We provide an exposition where the various ingredients from representation theory, differential geometry, topology of fiber bundles, and Schubert calculus are each presented in turn.
 In Sec.\ \ref{prob}, we apply Grothendieck's construction of the Chern classes of Lie group representations to look for an analogue of these results in the other Lie types.

-I thank Bill Fulton for asking the right question and encouraging me to write this article.
-I am also grateful to Frank Sottile for similar encouragement and for bringing Horrocks' paper \cite{H} to my attention, Alain Lascoux for information on Giambelli's work, and Danny Ruberman for useful discussions.
-Finally, a recent preprint of Beauville \cite{Be} helped clarify the relation between the representation rings of Lie groups and the characteristic homomorphism.
+I thank Bill Fulton and Frank Sottile for encouraging me to write this article, and also Arnaud Beauville, Allen Knutson, Alain Lascoux, and Danny Ruberman for useful discussions and email exchanges.